jlaza020/personal/resume.md

 **FIU STARS**: *Student Organization Treasurer & Tutor and Mentor for undergraduate CS students.*

-    Served as a treasurer for a FIU STARS - a student-led organization dedicated to public service and active engagement in the field of Computer Science and Computer Engineering.
+    Served as a treasurer for a FIU STARS - a student-led organization dedicated to public service and active engagement in the fields of Computer Science and Computer Engineering.
 Tutored and mentored undergraduate CS students in various CS and math courses.
 Dedicated over 100 hours of public service to the organization and the CS community.

 Courses Taken
 -------------